okfn/ckanext-collaborators/README.md

 This extension adds the ability to assign roles on individual datasets to individual users, alongside the standard organization-based ones.

+**NOTE:** Starting from CKAN 2.9, this feature is built-in into CKAN core

 ## Installation

 To install ckanext-collaborators, activate your CKAN virtualenv and run: